jaygala25/Voting-App-using-K8s/README.md

 We welcome contributions!
 To get started:

-1. Fork the repository.
+1. Fork the repository
-2. Create a branch for your feature or fix.
+2. Create a branch for your feature or fix
-3. Commit your changes with clear messages.
+3. Commit your changes with clear messages
-4. Push your branch and submit a pull request.
+4. Push your branch and submit a pull request

 Follow Kubernetes best practices and include tests where applicable.